jairad26/slug-generator/README.md

 ## Contributing
-Feel free to contribute to this project, I just made it up at 1 am one morning, so there are definitely improvements to be made.
+Feel free to contribute to this project, there are definitely improvements to be made.
 Open a PR and I'll review it as soon as possible.
 Or open an issue if you find a bug or have a feature request.

 ## Author
 Jai Radhakrishnan